 Jessica Fletcher’s House on “Murder, She Wrote”

-In real life, it’s a Bed & Breakfast in Mendocino called The Blair House Inn.
+In real life, it’s a Bed & Breakfast in Mendocino called Blair House.

-I found this wonderful old photo of the house and its neighbors on their website:
+I found this wonderful old photo of the house below on their website:

-It was built in 1888 for Elisha Blair and his family by Oliver Johnson, a prominent builder.
+The house was built in 1888 for Elisha Blair and his family by Oliver Johnson, a prominent builder at the time.